awsdocs/aws-direct-connect-user-guide/doc_source/create-vif.md

 1. Choose **Create virtual interface**\.

 1. Download the router configuration for your device\.
-For more information, see [Downloading the Router Configuration File](#vif-router-config)\.
+For more information, see [Downloading the router configuration file](#vif-router-config)\.

 **To create a private virtual interface using the command line or API**
 + [create\-private\-virtual\-interface](https://docs.aws.amazon.com/cli/latest/reference/directconnect/create-private-virtual-interface.html) \(AWS CLI\)
 + [CreatePrivateVirtualInterface](https://docs.aws.amazon.com/directconnect/latest/APIReference/API_CreatePrivateVirtualInterface.html) \(AWS Direct Connect API\)

-## Creating a Transit Virtual Interface to the Direct Connect Gateway<a name="create-transit-vif"></a>
+## Creating a transit virtual interface to the Direct Connect gateway<a name="create-transit-vif"></a>

 To connect your AWS Direct Connect connection to the transit gateway, you must create a transit interface for your connection\.
 Specify the Direct Connect gateway to which to connect\.

+The maximum transmission unit \(MTU\) of a network connection is the size, in bytes, of the largest permissible packet that can be passed over the connection\.
+The MTU of a virtual private interface can be either 1500 or 9001 \(jumbo frames\)\.
+The MTU of a transit virtual interface can be either 1500 or 8500 \(jumbo frames\)\.
+You can specify the MTU when you create the interface or update it after you create it\.
+Setting the MTU of a virtual interface to 8500 \(jumbo frames\) or 9001 \(jumbo frames\) can cause an update to the underlying physical connection if it wasn't updated to support jumbo frames\.
+Updating the connection disrupts network connectivity for all virtual interfaces associated with the connection for up to 30 seconds\.
+To check whether a connection or virtual interface supports jumbo frames, select it in the AWS Direct Connect console and find **Jumbo Frame Capable** on the **Summary** tab\.

 **Important**
 If you associate your transit gateway with one or more Direct Connect gateways, the Autonomous System Number \(ASN\) used by the transit gateway and the Direct Connect gateway must be different\.
 For example, if you use the default ASN 64512 for both the transit gateway and the Direct Connect gateway, the association request fails\.

-**To provision a transit virtual interface to a Direct Connect gateway**
+**To provision a transit virtual interface to a direct connect gateway**

 1. Open the AWS Direct Connect console at [https://console\.aws\.amazon\.com/directconnect/v2/home](https://console.aws.amazon.com/directconnect/v2/home)\.